About Firepower Management Centers

 How does CDO Communicate with an FMC

-CDO acts as a REST API client to send requests to the FMC, and the FMC then uses its desiganted client to channel the requests to its managed devices.
+CDO acts as a REST API client to send requests to the FMC, and the FMC then uses its designated client to channel the requests to its managed devices.
 Because the FMC does not allow multiple logins with the same login credentials, we recommend creating a new user on the FMC specifically for CDO communication that has administrator-level permissions.
 This new user will have to be replicated on CDO, as either a CDO-provided Administrator or a custom user role with system and devices permission.
 Without an admin login, CDO will not be able to successfully use REST API commands to modify or create policy, rules, or objects.

 Onboard or Remove an FMC

 You can onboard or remove an FMC at any time.
 The FMC and its registered device must be running at least Version 6.4 to be read by CDO.
 To onboard an FMC and its registered devices, see Onboard an FMC for more information.

-Once an FMC is onboarded, selecting the FMC or an FMC-managed device from the Devices & Services page automatically cross-launches to the selected FMC web UI as a new tab.
+Once an FMC is onboarded, selecting the FMC or an FMC-managed device from the Devices & Services page automatically cross-launches the selected FMC web UI as a new tab.
 Removing an FMC from your CDO tenant also removes the devices registered to that FMC.
 See Remove an FMC from CDO for more information.

 If an FMC experiences an "Invalid Credentials" status after onboarding, you can reconnect the appliance.
 See Troubleshoot Invalid Credentials for more information.

 Note: FMCs running Firepower 6.6 do not support the reconnect feature.
 If you have to reconnect the appliance, we recommend removing the FMC and re-onboarding the appliance.

 FMC High Availability Pairs